codaholichq/codaholic/content/posts/git-cheat-sheet.md

 4. Speed and efficiency: Git's design enables fast and efficient operations, making it suitable for projects of any size.

-Git is not the only version control system or tool out there, however, it is widely adopted in the software development due to its reliability, flexibility, and ability to handle both small and large-scale projects effectively.
+Git is not the only version control system or tool out there, however, it is widely adopted in software development due to its reliability, flexibility, and ability to handle both small and large-scale projects effectively.

 Git comes with different commands, which can be overwhelming.
-Below are the list of commands that you will get to use more often.
+Below is the list of commands that you will get to use more often.

 **Set your Git username**
 `git config --global user.name "Your Name"`